GeorgeWebDevCy/fluentcart-jcc-payment-gateway/docs/fluentcart-jcc-gateway.md

 7. Confirm refunds from FluentCart push to JCC and record the adjustment in order history.

 ## Follow-Up / TODO
-- Exercise callback and refund flows against the JCC sandbox to confirm status mapping and note handling.
+- Exercise callback, REST webhook, and refund flows against the JCC sandbox to confirm status mapping and note handling.
 - Extend `OrderPayloadBuilder` once FluentCart exposes richer item-level metadata (e.g., discounts, FES TRU codes).
 - Build automated tests (or expand the manual test suite in `docs/testing-plan.md`) when a FluentCart test harness is available.